ExaGPT: Example-Based Machine-Generated Text Detection for Human Interpretability: Analysis

+Notably, across all four domains, the lowest AUROC is 98.5\%, suggesting that changes in $\alpha$ do not cause a substantial performance drop that would change the ranking of detectors.
+See Appendix \ref{analysis_details} for consistent trends in all generators.

-In our evaluation, ExaGPT leverages our train split as the datastore from which it retrieves top-\textit{k} similar spans for each span in a target text.
-To explore the robustness of ExaGPT against the size of the datastore, we examine the detection performance variation according to various sizes of the datastore.
-Specifically, our train split contains 2,000 pairs of human-written and LLM-generated texts.
-We randomly sample \{500, 1,000, 1,500, 2,000\} pairs from our train split as datastores of different sizes.
+\paragraph{Impact of Datastore Size.} In our evaluation, ExaGPT uses the train split as the datastore from which it retrieves the top-\textit{k} most similar spans for each span in a target text.
+To study the robustness of ExaGPT to datastore size, we analyze how detection performance varies as the datastore size changes.
+The train split contains 2,000 pairs of human-written and LLM-generated texts.
+We randomly sample \{500, 1,000, 1,500, 2,000\} pairs from the train split as datastores of different sizes.

-Figure \ref{datastore_size_effect_chatgpt} presents the relationship between the datastore size and the detection performance of ExaGPT across four domains using ChatGPT as a generator.
-Overall, we find that the larger the size of the datastore, the higher the detection performance.
-Interestingly, we also observe that even when the datastore size is limited to 500 pairs, the detection performance remains quite strong.
-Particularly, the detection accuracy at 1\% FPR is at least 94.5\% across the four domains, outperforming all other baselines in Table~\ref{detection_performance_result}.
-See Appendix \ref{analysis_details} for consistent trends in all generators, including GPT-4 and Dolly-v2.
+Figure \ref{datastore_size_effect_chatgpt} shows the relationship between datastore size and the detection performance of ExaGPT across four domains using ChatGPT as the generator.
+Overall, ExaGPT remains robust to datastore size, exhibiting only minor performance degradation.
+Interestingly, ExaGPT with a datastore of 500 pairs performs comparably to using the full 2,000 pairs in terms of AUROC.
+See Appendix \ref{analysis_details} for consistent trends in all generators.

+\paragraph{Unknown Domain or Generator.} While our primary goal is to improve interpretability, we also perform cross-domain and cross-generator experiments to examine how ExaGPT can be leveraged in more realistic settings.
+Tables~\ref{cross-domain} and \ref{cross-generator} report the results, where ``ALL'' denotes a datastore constructed from all domains or generators, with samples drawn uniformly to match the size of the single-source setting.

+We observe that when the domain or generator in the datastore is different from the target model or generator, detection performance is reduced.
+However, using multiple sources in the datastore, instead of relying on only a single source, is considered more realistic in practice.
+Our results confirm that in such a setting (``ALL''), ExaGPT consistently maintains strong performance across multiple domains and generators.
+The results further suggest which domains or generators are effective for generalization.
+For instance, including Reddit mitigates AUROC drops across domains, whereas including ChatGPT helps maintain high detection performance against GPT-4.

+\paragraph{Paraphrased Text.} We also investigate the robustness of ExaGPT against paraphrased text.
+Following \citet{krishna2023paraphrasing}, we utilize DIPPER, an 11B document-level paraphraser, to rewrite machine-generated text.
+Table \ref{paraphrasing} reports results on all domains using ChatGPT as the generator.
+Among strong interpretable detectors, LR-GLTR was the runner-up in our original in-domain evaluation (\S\ref{results}).
+Even under paraphrasing, ExaGPT maintains moderately high detection performance and generally outperforms LR-GLTR.